iamvery/testing-workshop/doc/WORKSHOP.md

 => "Google"
 ```

 That works well enough!
-Next up, use this library to complete the implementation of `Link` `title`.
+Use this library to complete the implementation of `Link` `title`.

 ---

 ### ✍️ _WRITE!_

 Replace the naive implementation by using the `opengraph_parser` library.
-This should be a small change.
+This should be a very small change.

 With the library utilitized, run the entire suite with `bin/rspec`.
 Does it all pass?
 Are there any drawbacks to this implementation?